Township (Canada): Prairies and BC

-In the Prairie Provinces and parts of British Columbia, a township is a division of the Dominion Land Survey.
+In the Prairie Provinces and parts of British Columbia, a township is a specific division in the hierarchy of the Dominion Land Survey.
 Townships are (mostly) 6 by 6 mi squares, about 36 sqmi in area.
-The townships are not political units (although political boundaries often follow township boundaries) but exist only to define parcels of land relatively simply.
+The townships are not political units (although political boundaries often follow township boundaries) but exist only to define and describe parcels of land relatively simply.
 Townships are divided into 36 equal 1 by 1 mi square parcels, known as "sections."
 In Saskatchewan, a political unit called a rural municipality in general is 3 townships by 3 townships in size, or 18 miles squared, about 324 sqmi.

 Three municipalities in British Columbia, Langley, Esquimalt and Spallumcheen, have "township" in their official names but legally hold the status of district municipalities.